 The term has gained widespread popularity, with many doctors debating the accuracy of the claim in general.
-It states that the increase in viral infections especially in children is due to the lockdown precautions in effect during the COVID pandemic.
-Mathieu de Schutter, in an email comment verifies the validity of the term immunity debt.
+It states that the increase in viral infections, especially in children, is due to the lockdown precautions in effect during the COVID pandemic.
+Mathieu de Schutter, in an email comment, verified the validity of the term immunity debt.

 “The RSV and influenza surges are indeed caused by the ‘immunity debt.’
-This decrease in immunity to these and other common winter viruses not only affects the youngest children but also their young siblings if they were never exposed to the viruses during the pandemic restrictions,” said de Schutter.
-“In such cases, their mothers’ immunity may have waned as well and she may not pass adequate antibodies, if any, through her breast milk.”
+This decrease in immunity to these and other common winter viruses not only affects the youngest children but also their young siblings if they were never exposed to the viruses during the pandemic restrictions,” de Schutter said.
+“In such cases, their mother’s immunity may have waned as well and she may not pass adequate antibodies, if any, through her breast milk.

-He added, “Another exacerbating factor is the recent Thanksgiving holiday, which caused cross-contamination between relatives from different areas resulting in people catching more than one virus during their get-togethers.”
+“Another exacerbating factor is the recent Thanksgiving holiday, which caused cross-contamination between relatives from different areas resulting in people catching more than one virus during their get-togethers,” de Shutter added.